leongraff/cursobranas/README.md

-api = application programming interface this is basically an interface that the user is not an human being, the user is just another machine.
+api = application programming interface this is basically an interface that the user is not an human being, the user is just another machine. the library doenst know how to convert numeric in string? thats because PARSEFLOAT IS IMPORTANT